-- 276. The Joint Media Committee (JMC) was formally established in April 2005 with representatives from both Parties to the CPA.
+- 246. The Joint Media Committee (JMC) was formally established in April 2005 with representatives from both Parties to the CPA.
 (6/06).
 The JMC has not convened in more than a year.
 A meeting scheduled to take place in Juba in September 2007 was cancelled.
-(10/07). - 277.
-UNMIS radio station Miraya (Mirror) FM which began broadcasting on 30 June 2006 in Juba, continued to support the CPA implementation through daily broadcasts, audience response shows, debates and other programmes.
-It has expanded its coverage in Southern Sudan and now has 13 relay stations in Juba, Malakal, Wau, Rumbek, Maridi, Torit, Yambio, Bor, Yei, and other locations.
-Miraya website (www.mirayafm.org) also provides live audio streaming of all broadcasts, scripted news bulletins and audio access to a selection of other programs.
-Miraya has not been assigned an FM frequency to operate in the North, where it can be heard only through Short Wave transmissions.
-(05/09)
+(10/07). - 247.
+UN-sponsored Radio Miraya (Mirror) continued to support CPA implementation through daily broadcasts, audience response shows, debates and programmes.
+Focused coverage on DDR and elections is regularly produced.
+Miraya has still not been assigned an FM frequency to operate in the North, where it can be heard only through short-wave transmissions three hours daily.
+Miraya, however, has 13 relay stations in Juba, Malakal, Wau, Rumbek, Maridi, Torit, Yambio, Bor, Yei, and other locations in Southern Sudan.
+Miraya website (www.mirayafm.org) also provides live audio streaming of all broadcasts, scripted news bulletins and audio access to a selection of other programmes.
+(09/09)